Ziad-Abaza/chatbot-QueryBot-python/README.md

 # Chatbot-QueryBot-Python

-This repository contains two versions of a chatbot built using Natural Language Processing (NLP) techniques.
-The chatbot can interact with users by processing input and predicting appropriate responses based on pre-defined intents.
-The models use different machine learning frameworks: **tflearn** and **Keras**.
+This repository contains multiple versions of a chatbot built using Natural Language Processing (NLP) techniques.
+The chatbot processes input from users and predicts appropriate responses based on predefined intents.
+The models utilize different machine learning frameworks, including **tflearn** and **Keras**.

 ## Versions: